 You must be a resident of the State of Illinois and remain a resident during the participation of the program.
-You must have one of the qualifying condition and have a signed physician certification for the use of medical cannabis.
-You have to complete the fingerprint-based background check and patient application and send it into the State.
-You can not hold a school bus permit or CDL and not be an active duty law enforcemnt officer, correctional officer, correctional probation officer or firefighter.
+You must have one of the qualifying conditions and have a signed physician form, verifying this condition.
+Once you complete the Illinois Medical Cannabis patient application, you will send all necessary documents to the IL Department of Public Health.
+Stop into the dispensary to receive all of the necessary forms, or print them online.
+You can not hold a school bus permit or CDL and not be an active duty law enforcement officer, correctional officer, correctional probation officer or firefighter.

 Nature’s Treatment is District #7.

 The Illinois Department of Public Health has 30 business days to review complete applications from the date the Department receives them.
 The Department has 15 days after an application is approved to issue a registry identification card.
 (Please note that it is currently taking patients 60-90 days to receive their medical cannabis card.)

 No. A veteran who has received treatment at a VA hospital is deemed to have a bona fide physician-patient relationship with a VA physician, if the patient has been seen for his or her debilitating condition at the VA hospital in accordance with the VA hospital protocols.

 A qualifying patient who is a veteran and receiving medical care and treatment at a VA hospital must: